 System Restoration will conclude with effect from the time and date determined in accordance with OC9.4.7.6.3(d).

-In respect of Scottish Transmission Systems, in exceptional circumstances, as specified in the Local Joint Restoration Plan, SPT or SHETL, may invoke such Local Joint Restoration Plan for its own Transmission System, Scottish Offshore Transmission Systems and relevant Scottish Competitively Appointed Transmission Licensee’s Transmission Systems.
+In accordance with the requirements of STCP 06-1 and in exceptional circumstances, as specified in the Local Joint Restoration Plan, SPT or SHETL, may invoke such Local Joint Restoration Plans for its own Transmission System, Scottish Offshore Transmission Systems and relevant Scottish Competitively Appointed Transmission Licensee’s Transmission Systems.
 Under such circumstances, SPT or SHETL may instruct relevant Network Operators to activate one or more Distribution Restoration Zone Plans.

 OC9.4.7 SYSTEM RESTORATION PROCEDURE